-The short answer
+The short version

-The two scholarly positions
+The scholarly split

-How to decide
+How to check

 Common questions